isomerpages/pa-corp/pages/ONE COUNTDOWN 2025: Heartland Locations.md

 <p><strong>Time:</strong> 8pm to 12.15am</p>
 <p><strong>Venue:</strong> Bedok Stadium, 1 Bedok North Street 2</p>
 <p>Residents can look forward to a nostalgic yet forward-looking New Year's
 Eve celebration at the Bedok Stadium.
-The event will feature a Time Capsule Monument where young residents pen dreams to their future selves, while older generations write heartfelt messages to the youth.</p>
+The event will feature a space where residents pen dreams to their future selves, while older generations write heartfelt messages to the youth.</p>
-<p>Other highlights include a fireworks display and renowned graffiti artist,
-Zero, leading the creation of a community artwork.</p>
 </div>
 </details>
 <details class="isomer-details">